Parish of Drumlease-Killargue

 Dues and Offertory Collections:

 Offertory Collection: Day-to-day upkeep of each church, repair and refurbishment of parish buildings and churches and the running expenses of the relevant parish area during the year.
+The Offertory Collection also makes a major contribution in topping up the shortfall in the Diocesan Services Collection from the parish.

 Your continuing generosity is much appreciated!